 Damas cave is home to various animals, especially thousands of bats (Saccopterix sp.).
 There are troglobite spiders, crickets, cockroaches and other insects living in the cave.

 The current owner of the 280ha land with the cave on it are Americans.
-They organized spelunking tours until 2006.
+They organized cave trekking tours until 2006.
 The day trip to the cave included horseback riding and other activities.
 There are hot springs nearby.
 The current owners are now trying to sell the land and have discontinued the tours.